Peer Consult Group :: Reflective Consultation in Child Development + Attachment

 • more direct access to the sturdy joys of clinical work with children

 This series is offered in tandem with my on-going training in the Neurosequential Model for Reflective Supervision, braiding this group into my practice of developmental, somatic, nervous system-aware, attachment-focused assessment and collaborative support.
-I am invested in having six sessions of practice guiding psychoeducation around regulation, connection, & felt safety in our experiential format.
+I am invested in a solid six sessions of practice guiding psychoeducation around regulation, connection, & felt safety in our experiential format — and open to on-going support with folks who want to continue.

 Spring 2026 :: 6 sessions on Zoom